How Food and Nutrition May Support Respiratory Health

 pH Regulation, Dietary Influences, and Health Evidence

-The major contributions of the buffering system involve the proton-proton binding, bicarbonate stems and phosphoric acid buffering, and this stabilises pH by neutralising excess protons.
-Cells use special transporters for moving extra protons out of the cell into the space around them, including monocarboxylate transporter MCTs and Na+/H+ exchangers NHEs.
-These procedures allow the cells to keep the cells of internal pH at a normal level around 7.03-7.46, and that is crucial for healthy metabolism.
-Therefore, when cells are affected by too much acid, the problem arises with the transporter, and normally, the fluid around the cells becomes more acidic.
+The major contributions of the buffering system involve proton-proton binding, the bicarbonate system and phosphoric acid buffering, and this stabilises pH by neutralising excess protons.
+Cells use a special transporter system for moving extra protons out of the cell into the space around them, including monocarboxylate transporter MCTs and Na+/H+ exchangers (NHEs).

-According to experts, a drop in interstitial fluid pH, the fluid between cells, may contribute to metabolic problems, for example, in insulin resistance, obesity and type 2 diabetes.
+According to experts, a lower pH in the fluid between cells, may contribute to metabolic problems, for example, in insulin resistance, obesity and type 2 diabetes.
 Furthermore, food can improve proton transport and also support metabolic health (Aoi et al., 2020).

 Understanding pH